 The Costs Lawyer Handbook contains the core regulatory rules that apply to all Costs Lawyers.
 If you are new to the Costs Lawyer Handbook, we suggest you start by looking at the Costs Lawyer Code of Conduct, which establishes the principles of professional conduct by which Costs Lawyers must abide.

 There are additional CLSB rules that are not contained in the Costs Lawyer Handbook, because they are only relevant in certain situations and do not apply to everyone.
-These include the Training Rules, the Accredited Costs Lawyer Rules and the Mutual Recognition Rules.
+These include the Training Rules, the Accredited Costs Lawyer Rules and the Recognition of European Professional Qualification Rules.

 The Costs Lawyer Handbook also contains guidance notes covering a variety of topics.
 The content of the Costs Lawyer Handbook (i.e. the regulatory rules and guidance notes) can be accessed using the links below.